-Factors to consider include the age, education and intelligence of the juvenile, the length of questioning, whether the juvenile was informed of his constitutional rights and whether he was subjected to physical coercion or punishment.
-Other relevant factors include the juvenile's emotional characteristics, his previous experience with the juvenile and/or criminal justice system and whether his statement was obtained or induced by police deception.
+Factors to consider include the age, education and intelligence of the juvenile, the length of questioning, whether the juvenile was informed of his constitutional rights, and whether he was subjected to physical coercion or punishment.
+Other relevant factors include the juvenile's characteristics, previous emotional his experience with the juvenile and/or criminal justice system, and whether his statement was obtained or induced by police deception.
 Courts will also look for evidence that the accused was offered leniency in return for his statement, or received other offers or promises that induced his statement.
-Additional factors include the time of day for the interview and the presence of a parent or other adult caretaker concerned about the juvenile's welfare during the questioning.
+Additional factors include the time of day for the interview, the length of the interrogation and the presence of a parent or other adult caretaker concerned about the juvenile's welfare during the questioning.